Gold Medal

 Voiceover narration for the video should be from an individual member (any designation) in good standing, who is not the nominee, nor a principal or employee of the nominee’s firm.

-- Living recipients are automatically elevated to Fellowship, Honorary Membership, or Honorary Fellowship, as eligible.
+- Elevation to AIA Fellowship, Honorary Membership, or Honorary Fellowship in the Institute, as eligible